oar-team/batsim/doc/proto_description.md

 Otherwise (if redis is disabled), a JSON description of the job is forwarded in the ``job`` field.

-**Note:** The workload name MUST NOT be present in the job description id field.

 A JSON description of the job profile is sent if and only if profiles forwarding is enabled
 (``{"job_submission": {"forward_profiles": true}}``).